If you buy something through my links, I may earn a commission (at no extra cost to you).

-They’re not cheap, but either is flying.
-The tour below is the one I had my eye on…if you have a rental car you can drive yourself to the pier in Fajardo to catch the boat or you can add on round-trip transportation from San Juan for an extra $26.
+The group tours aren’t cheap, but either is flying.
+The tour below is the one I had my eye on… if you have a rental car, you can drive yourself to the pier in Fajardo to catch the boat or you can add on round-trip transportation from San Juan for $26.

 For me, Culebra is too small and too quiet to spend the night, but a day tour is just right.

-Five times larger than Culebra, Vieques has two towns (Isabel Segunda and Esperanza), 40 beaches, and plenty of unspoiled terrain.
-Wild horses wander the coast -- and the streets for that matter -- and return visitors come back year after year for it's unmatched ability to promote relaxation.
+Five times larger than Culebra, Vieques has two towns (Isabel Segunda and Esperanza), 40 beautiful beaches, and plenty of unspoiled terrain.
+Wild horses wander the coast — and the streets for that matter — and return visitors come back year after year for it’s unmatched ability to promote relaxation.

 Without a doubt, the biggest draw to visiting Vieques is the world’s brightest bioluminescent bay.
 Kayak tours leave after dark, paddling under a starry sky into Mosquito Bay where billions of dinoflagellates glow in the protected waters.